Policies

 Any person violating the interlibrary loan rules will have their interlibrary loan privilege suspended and, if the violation is serious, may also lose the privilege of borrowing from the Plumb Memorial Library collection as well.

-Book Return Containers
+Book Return Book drop

 Renewals

-Items on a library card can be renewed in person, over the telephone or through the library website, Library cards must be renewed in person.
+Items on a library card can be renewed in person, over the telephone or through the library website.
+Library cards must be renewed in person.
 All library materials may be renewed once.

 No item may be renewed if it has been placed on reserve by another patron.
 Interlibrary loans may or may not be renewable, depending on the policy of the lending library.